 What is stormwater?
-Stormwater is runoff and surface flows generated from rainfall events.
+Stormwater is runoff, and surface flows are generated from rainfall events.

 The city's Stormwater Program helps educate the community on environmental regulations.
 Chandler works with state and federal regulators to make sure residents understand the effects of stormwater drainage and how to reduce pollutants in the storm drain system.